Ardkil/Carrion_like_monster_mechanics-godot4.3/README.md

 If you are idle, all body parts are pulled towards the tentacles they have shot

 for the pick up part, within a certain range, a rope like line created with verlet integration is drawn to a pickupable object, then the object is added as our item and is moved towards the mouse within the range

+You can also play the game on itch.io on browser https://ardkil.itch.io/subject-free